-The primary data is the nineteen forms of Az-Zann in the Qur'an.
-They are divided into three groups: (a) Seven cases that are attributed to the unbelievers.
-They are realized by the infinitive form in two cases and the verbal process in five cases. (b) Seven cases that are attributed to the believers. (c) Five cases that are attributed to the prophets.
-In addition, there are the four exegetic interpretations of the Qur'an: al-Waħidy (1995), an-Nasafy (1998), ibn Kathīr (2001), and at-Tabary (2000).
+The first primary data is the nineteen cases of the forms of $A\underline{z}-\underline{Z}ann$ in the Qur'an.
+They are divided into three groups: (a) Seven cases are attributed to the unbelievers.
+They are realized by the infinitive form in two cases and the verbal process in five cases. (b) Seven cases are attributed to the believers. (c) Five cases are attributed to the prophets.
+In addition, there is the second primary data of the four exegetic interpretations of the Qur'an: al-Wahidy (1995), an-Nasafy (1998), ibn Kathīr (2001), and at-Tabary (2000).

-Contextual Association and Situational Aspects of the Study
+Situational Aspects of the Study

 To arrive at the true meaning of the controversial forms of Az-Zann, the situational elements of time, pace, participants of the utterance are taken into consideration.
-For a start, to decipher the meaning of the formal units of Az-Zann, it is imperative to identify the intrinsic features of determinacy in the Qur'an.
+For a start, to decipher the meaning of the formal units of $A{\underline{Z}}$ -Zann, it is imperative to identify the intrinsic features of determinacy in the Qur'an.
 These features function as a proof against which the precise meaning of the data under analysis is checked.
-Furthermore, identifying the meanings of these units requires the analysis of the linguistic context such as "al-liqā" (i.e., meeting) and "ar $raj\bar{a}$ '' (i.e., hope).
-Yule (2006, p.
+Furthermore, identifying the meanings of these units requires the analysis of the linguistic context such as "al-liqā" (i.e., meeting) and "ar-rajā" (i.e., hope).
+Yule, G. (2006, p.
 114) states that the surrounding co-text plays a major role in identifying the proper meaning of the word.
 In the lines below, there is an overview on the definition of Az-Zann, al-Qatζyyah, its main features, then there is a detailed contextual an analysis of the cases at hand.
-Furthermore, the contextual association is used in the analysis of the data.
-By the term 'contextual association', I mean investigating the surrounding words in the whole text under analysis.
-Therefore, it is necessary to trace the meanings of these forms in the whole Qur'anic text to reach an authentic interpretation.
-Moreover, the process of analysis requires investigating the meaning of the surrounding words such as 'al-liqā' in the Qur'an which, in turn, leads to examine the meaning of the two processes "raja" (i.e., hope) and 'anthara' (i.e., warn) in the Qur'an as illustrated in the process of analysis.